This Easy Cheesy Pierogi Casserole is the laziest and now the only way I make pierogi. All the flavors of pierogi with hardly any of the work!

 She called it her lazy pierogi.

-It was large shell pasta that she had stuffed masked potatoes, topped with butter and onions, and sprinkled with cheese.
+It was large shell pasta that she had stuffed mashed potatoes, topped with butter and onions, and sprinkled with cheese.

 And you know what…tasted just like pierogi.